As mentioned in payment types section, you can set any payment type to act as a "credit payment" by leaving "Mark transactions as paid" unchecked.

 Optionally, you can use context menu in documents view to quickly change paid status, by right clicking the document and select "Paid status" options.

-Additionally, you can change payments for this document, if you wish to remove "Credit" payment type and to add actual payment type used for closing this sale.
+You can use document edit screen to replace "Credit" payment type and to add actual payment type used for closing this sale.
 For example, if customer paid in cash, you can replace "Credit" payment type with "Cash".

 To modify payment types used for this transaction, edit your sales document, select "Payments" section and modify payment types and payment amounts to match actual transaction amount.